Dates and Fees

-The objective of the Primary Examination is to ensure that as a trainee, you have the required level of knowledge and understanding of the four basic sciences of anatomy, pathology, physiology and pharmacology - insofar as they relate to emergency medicine.
-This is to ensure your further learning and development towards a career as an emergency medicine physician.
+The objective of the Primary Examination is to ensure that as a trainee, you have the required level of knowledge and understanding of the four basic sciences of anatomy, pathology, physiology and pharmacology — as they relate to emergency medicine.
+This is to ensure you have gained the core knowledge considered necessary towards a career as an emergency medicine physician.

-The examination is criteria-referenced, which means that as a candidate, you are required to reach a predefined level of performance to pass the examination rather than a fixed percentage of candidates being successful.
+The examination is criterion-referenced, which means that as a candidate, you are required to reach a predefined level of performance to pass the examination rather than a fixed percentage of candidates being successful.

 Two sittings of the Primary Examination are held annually, and are comprised of: